Polarts/Blazor.JS.Component/README.md

 ## Getting Started

-[TBA - NuGet Package]
+1. Install the package `Blazor.JS.Componen` from NuGet using the NuGet Package Manager or CLI.

-1. In your Razor component, add `@inherits JSComponent` at the top.
+2. In your Razor component, add `@inherits JSComponent` at the top.
-2. At the same folder as your componnet, add a JavaScript file with the same name as the component and a `.razor.js` extension.
+3. At the same folder as your componnet, add a JavaScript file with the same name as the component and a `.razor.js` extension.
 For example: `Counter.razor.js`.
 If you're using Visual Studio (not Code) you'll see it nested under your Razor component.
-3. In your JavaScript file, add a function with the following signature: `export function ComponentName(rootElement, dotNetObjectRef)`.
+4. In your JavaScript file, add a function with the following signature: `export function ComponentName(rootElement, dotNetObjectRef)`.
-4. In your Razor Component's HTML, wrap the content in an element and add `@ref="rootElement"` to it.
+5. In your Razor Component's HTML, wrap the content in an element and add `@ref="rootElement"` to it.
 The root element is necessary for selecting HTML elements relative to your component in the JS module.
-5. Add any JS code you'd like to apply to your component to the function's body.
+6. Add any JS code you'd like to apply to your component to the function's body.

 ## Main Usage